To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 I think the value for money that a gaming mouse presents is one of the most important factors when considering making a purchase, and it is for that reason that I can highly recommend the ASUS TUF Gaming M4 Air.

 At this price point, you’re getting a good deal on a solid all-rounder.
-As expected for alow to mid-range mouse, there are a couple of shortcomings (e.g the scroll wheel and the cable), but none of them should be dealbreakers.
+As expected for a low to mid-range mouse, there are a couple of shortcomings (such as the scroll wheel and the cable), but none of them should be dealbreakers.

 Additionally, for a mouse that is so lightweight, the build quality is sturdy enough that it doesn’t feel fragile to the touch during usage.